biocorecrg/advanced_linux_2019/var_for.md

 done
 ```

-* Loop on a longer range of values:
+* Loop on longer ranges of values:

 ```{bash}
 # 1 to 100